 u.
 The HP Chair shall promptly inform the respective Deans’ designee(s) and Dean of the School of the Hearing Panel's finding and recommended sanction(s), if any.

 v.
-The Dean has the right to accept, modify, or reject the Hearing Panel's finding and recommended sanction.
-The Dean or Deans’ Designee(s) shall inform the Respondent of the decision in writing by e-mail, and all appropriate notations will be included in the Respondent's student record, as appropriate.
+The Dean or dean's Designee(s) shall inform the Respondent of the decision in writing by e-mail, and all appropriate notations will be included in the Respondent's student record, as appropriate.

 a.
 The Respondent is presumed innocent until proven responsible.

 b.
 The Respondent has the right to be informed in writing of the charges.